New York AG urges U.S. FDA to take action on baby food safety standards

 James called on the FDA to follow recommendations issued last week by a U.S. House panel to set standards for all baby food, not just rice cereal, and require food manufacturers to test finished products for toxic metals rather than just separate ingredients.
 James also said she is simultaneously exploring all legal options.

+The FDA said Tuesday it has “received the letter and will respond directly” to James.

-The FDA did not immediately comment Tuesday but said last week it had a “strong commitment to continue to reduce consumer exposure to toxic elements and other contaminants from food.”
+The agency said last week it had a “strong commitment to continue to reduce consumer exposure to toxic elements and other contaminants from food.”

 The House Oversight subcommittee report found “dangerous levels of toxic heavy metals” in certain baby foods that could cause neurological damage.